The College of Arts and Sciences

 A Cas 390 New York State Theatre Institute Internship (1-15)

-A full- or part-time program involving academic study through classes, individualized instruction and written projects, and supervised applied experiences structured around the Institute’s theatrical productions and its residencies in New York State schools.
-These internships emphasize interdisciplinary learning about the arts in society, in the education of children, and the arts’ aesthetic, technical, and business aspects.
+A full- or part-time program involving academic study through classes, individualized instruction and written projects, and supervised applied experiences structured around the Institute's theatrical productions and its residencies in New York State schools.
+These internships emphasize interdisciplinary learning about the arts in society, in the education of children, and the arts' aesthetic, technical, and business aspects.
+Internships are open only to qualified juniors and seniors who have an overall grade point average of 2.50 or higher.
 Open to qualified majors in diverse fields or undeclared majors through a competitive selection process.
 Applications should be made to the Arts and Sciences faculty coordinator by November 1 or April 1 for the following terms.
-Prerequisite(s): junior or senior class standing, and permission of instructor.
+Prerequisite(s): permission of instructor.
 S/U graded.

 A Cas 497 & 497Z Special Topics in the Humanities (1-4)